Protein intake for endurance athletes can play a huge role in training and recovery. But do you know everything you need to about protein intake?

 Steak lovers like to trumpet protein from animal sources such as beef, chicken, eggs, and milk as the only real way to get enough complete protein to meet muscular needs.
 But on top of providing serious nutritional firepower, the plant foods soy, quinoa, hemp, spirulina, chia, and amaranth do contain a full complement of amino acids, making them a worthy addition to any post-run repast.

 Plant foods that are incomplete and need a little help, such as brown rice, beans, nuts, and lentils, can be paired together at a meal to form complete proteins.
 Examples are beans and rice, lentils and corn, and nut butter on whole-grain bread.
-Whether you are a vegan or meatarian, as long as you consume a varied diet you should have no problem consuming enough high-quality protein to meet your training needs.
+Whether you are a vegan or meat eater, as long as you consume a varied diet you should have no problem consuming enough high-quality protein to meet your training needs.

 Myth #4: Protein ‘Megadosing’ Maximizes Muscular Benefit

-A watershed study in the Journal of the American Dietetic Association determined that the ingestion of more than 30 grams of protein (about 113 grams of lean beef) in a single meal does not further boost the stimulation of muscle protein synthesis in both young and elderly persons.
+A watershed study in the Journal of the American Dietetic Association determined that the ingestion of more than 30 grams of protein (about 113 grams of lean beef) in a single meal does not further boost the stimulation of muscle protein synthesis in both young and elderly people.
 Excess protein will be lost to oxidation (at the expense of fat stores) or potentially converted to fat stores.

 Myth #5: Protein Powders Are A Must-Have Supplement For Athletes